Disease Prevention in Women

 High risk factors for osteoporosis include:

-- early menopause or surgical absence of ovaries;
+- early spontaneous menopause or surgical menopause secondary to removal of the ovaries;

 - Asian or Northern European descent;

-- any condition associated with poor absorption of
+- conditions associated with poor absorption of calcium or vitamin D;

 - problems with missed menstrual periods.